Sentia/country_select/README.md

     country_select("user", "country_name")

+Simple nationalities dropdown

+    nationality_select("user", "nationality")

+Nationalities come from this page http://en.wikipedia.org/wiki/List_of_adjectival_forms_of_place_names, it is not an exhaustive or correct list and never can be.

 Supplying priority countries to be placed at the top of the list:

     country_select("user", "country_name", [ "United Kingdom", "France", "Germany" ])